jadeallenx/Net-Easypost/README.md

 - state
 - zip

 You may omit some of these attributes like city, state if you supply a zip, or zip if you supply a city, state.

 This call returns a new [Net::Easypost::Address](http://search.cpan.org/perldoc?Net::Easypost::Address) object.

+Along with the validated address, the `phone` and `name` fields will be copied from the input parameters, if they're set.

 ## get\_rate

 This method will get postage rates between two zip codes.
 It takes the following input parameters:

-- to (as a zipcode string)
+- to => an instance of [Net::Easypost::Address](http://search.cpan.org/perldoc?Net::Easypost::Address) with a zip in the "to" role
-- from (as a zipcode string)
+- from => an instance of [Net::Easypost::Address](http://search.cpan.org/perldoc?Net::Easypost::Address) with a zip in the "from" role
-- height (in inches as a float)
-- length (in inches as a float)
-- width (in inches as a float)
-- weight (in inches as a float)
+- parcel => an instance of [Net::Easypost::Parcel](http://search.cpan.org/perldoc?Net::Easypost::Parcel)

 This call returns an array of [Net::Easypost::Rate](http://search.cpan.org/perldoc?Net::Easypost::Rate) objects in an arbitrary order.